 How do I select the format in which to view videos?

-If you use an IOS device like iPhone or iPad, this is detected automatically and the video will be played in this format.
+This is detected automatically and the video will be played in a format suitable for your device.

 What are the bandwidth requirements to view a video?

 You will be able to view videos adequately from a 56 Kbps connection, though as you imagine the quality will increase with higher bandwidth.
 For optimum quality use a 500 Kbps (0.5 Mbps) connection.
 Note that even with a fast connection high traffic on the Internet may reduce video quality.

 Why can't I see the video clips?

 On some networks (often corporate networks) video transmissions may be blocked.
 If you cannot see any of our video clips, you may want to contact your network administrator to see whether a security firewall is blocking video transmission.

 Why do video clips sometimes stop or pause?